amirhsarkaboudi/amirhsarkaboudi.github.io/_pages/about.md

 ## About Me

 I am a second-year M.S. student in Psychology at Arizona State University, advised by [Dr. Ben Falandays](https://jbfalandays.com/).
-My academic background is in physics and complex systems, and my research  is on the intersection of cognitive science, Bayesian Learning, and network science.
+My academic background is in physics and complex systems, and my research interest is on the intersection of cognitive science, Bayesian Learning, and network science.

 ---